reflectoring/reflectoring.github.io/_posts/2019-06-28-spring-boot-gradle-multi-module.md

 A module ...

 * ... has a codebase that is separate from other modules' code,
-* ... is transformed into its own artifact (JAR file) during a build, and
+* ... is transformed into a separate artifact (JAR file) during a build, and
-* ... can define its own dependencies to other modules or third-party libraries.
+* ... can define dependencies to other modules or third-party libraries.

-Basically, **a module is a codebase that can be maintained and built separately from other modules' codebases**.
+**A module is a codebase that can be maintained and built separately from other modules' codebases**.

 However, a module is still part of a parent build